Phone-GWP-group

 Tertiary colours

-Tertiary colours make up the remaining colours within the colour wheel.
-However, their technical definition is colours created using a full saturation of one primary colour with a half-saturation of a second primary colour.
+Tertiary colours are the remaining colours on the colour wheel.
+However, their technical definition is colours created by saturating one primary colour and half-saturating a second primary colour.

-Another way to describe this is the mixing of equal amounts of a primary and a secondary colour together.
+Another way to describe this is mixing equal amounts of primary and secondary colours.

 The tertiary colours on the colour wheel are yellow-orange, red-orange, red-violet, blue-violet, blue-green, and yellow-green.